jingyi-xiang/jingyi-xiang.github.io/_pages/research.md

 </p>
 From left to right, top to bottom:
 1. The point cloud of an ethernet cable produced by stitching together several point clouds taken from different perspectives.
-2. I implemented Gaussian Mixture Model (GMM) clustering and Coherent Point Drift (CPD) from scratch and compared their performance for point set registration under occlusion.
+2. I implemented Gaussian Mixture Model (GMM) clustering and [Coherent Point Drift](https://proceedings.neurips.cc/paper/2006/file/3b2d8f129ae2f408f2153cd9ce663043-Paper.pdf) (CPD) from scratch and compared their performance for point set registration under occlusion.

 &nbsp;

 ##### **Undergraduate Research Apprenticeship Program (Spring 2022)**
 ---
 * Selected as one of the 60 participants from a pool of more than 500 applicants to work with a graduate student mentor on research projects.
-* Implemented the Copy-Paste Augmentation method in an automated dataset generation process to scale the amount of available training data and to eliminate the time-consuming process of manual image annotation.
+* Implemented the [Copy-Paste Augmentation method](https://openaccess.thecvf.com/content/CVPR2021/papers/Ghiasi_Simple_Copy-Paste_Is_a_Strong_Data_Augmentation_Method_for_Instance_CVPR_2021_paper.pdf) in an automated dataset generation process to scale the amount of available training data and to eliminate the time-consuming process of manual image annotation.
-* Identified, implemented, and evaluated two state-of-the-art deformable linear object instance segmentation algorithms.
+* Identified, implemented, and evaluated two state-of-the-art deformable linear object instance segmentation algorithms ([Ariadne](https://link.springer.com/chapter/10.1007/978-3-030-20890-5_42) and [Ariadne+](https://ieeexplore.ieee.org/abstract/document/9721686)).
 * Used the instance segmentation masks output from Mask R-CNN to segment featureless point clouds in stereo depth imagery.
 * Presented a [poster](https://jingyi-xiang.github.io/assets/pdf/poster_urs22.pdf) at the 2022 UIUC Undergraduate Research Symposium.